 Compared to the Fidra, the Dirleton course at Archerfield is a more traditional Scottish links with deep pot bunkers and sand dunes flanking each fairway.

-Ladybank Golf Club is one of those courses that really should be a Top 100 regular, because it is one of Scotland’s very best inland courses.
+The Howe of Fife provides Ladybank Golf Club with a natural shelter in the valley of the River Eden.
+It’s a Top 100 regular because it is one of Scotland’s best inland courses.

 Scotscraig Golf Club is situated close to the sea, but it's more heathland in character than links.
 The course plays over undulating terrain and is used for Open Qualifying when the Open is at St Andrews.